Reposted from April 2018 and again in December 2019

 He points to the behavior of the shepherds as confirming this.
 In a hospitality culture, anyone coming in from outside would see what you had and had not done.
 People would impoverish themselves rather than be seen as inhospitable.
 If the arrangements had been substandard, it would be doubly embarrassing for lowlifes like shepherds to be reporting it.
 The shepherds would have given all of their meager goods to show hospitality, and be glad of the chance.
 The shepherds don't seem to find it remarkable at all.
 House, baby, manger, warmth.
 Worship and go home.
 The hosts must have wondered what was up with that - shepherds knocking on the door, knowing there was a newborn, talking about angels, baby is special somehow.

 Also, people didn't travel alone in those days, because it wasn't safe.
 Mary and Joseph likely went as part of a group, especially as she was pregnant.
 I know this makes 90% of the art we have about Christmas inaccurate, but we'll just have to bear up under that.
 The Magi would have traveled in a huge caravan, but even for short trips like the census, everyone would go together.
-Given that, how likely is it that Mary and Joseph suddenly have n o one to do anything kind for them when she goes into labor.
+Given that, how likely is it that Mary and Joseph suddenly have no one to do anything kind for them when she goes into labor?
 When Joseph is a kinsman of the House of David.
 In a hospitality culture.
 We need to see what we already know.
+(Update in 2020: A good rule in all times.
+There has been a ramping up of people seeing prophecy and demonic struggle in specifically American events this year.
+It could be.
+Yet we have to first remember what we know about Jesus, and prophecy, and demonic struggle before we too rapidly apply them to the events of our own day.
+Church history would suggest that these are much more often the result of our feeling that something is wrong in the world and leaping to conclusions.)

 It is very much part of the "Jesus as refugee" story that has become so popular lately.
 If people are referring to the flight into Egypt for that instead - some are - they have an argument that is slightly better, but not much.
 That is another story for another day.
 For now, my point is only that our Bethlehem story suggests poverty and rejection, because we know the rest of the story, when Jesus is actually rejected in the end.
 But it's not actually there in the beginning.
 Mary had a baby while traveling, in fulfillment of the prophecy of where the Messiah was to be born.
 Angels told the poor shepherds about it first, and they showed up to worship, partly to give confirmation to Mary and Joseph, who were in for a hard time.
 Simeon and Anna perform a similar service of encouragement.